Skip to content

 Can I buy an eSIM after I arrive in a foreign country?+

-Yes, but you need WiFi to complete the purchase and installation.
-Airport or hotel WiFi works.
-The process takes 2 to 5 minutes: buy the plan online, scan the QR code, download the eSIM profile, and configure your data line.
-It is faster and cheaper than any SIM card counter at the airport.
-Buying before departure at home is still easier, since your home WiFi is more reliable.
+Yes, but you need WiFi to finish the purchase, and airport or hotel WiFi is enough.
+The steps take 2 to 5 minutes: buy the plan, scan the QR code, download the profile, and set your data line.
+Buying at home before departure is still easier, because your own WiFi beats an airport hotspot on a bad day.

 What is the difference between a regional and a global eSIM plan?+